-All the questions relative to pair programming start with a necessity of something.
-Mine happened when I first started working remotely.
-I had no idea that as a remote worker, coding communication would be a big issue.
+You start thinking about pair programming when there's a need to learn more through feedback.
+My necessity happened when I first started working remotely.
+I had no idea that as a remote worker, communication would be a big issue.
 The way that I needed to interact with the coworkers and the nature of being part of a project team changed a lot.

 The necessity of self and project improvement created a process called by “Pair programming”, which means the situation where two people team up on a project and divide the work into distinct roles: the navigator and the driver.

 Following the basic concept, the navigator is in charge of creating the concept and directions to the approach for solving a software problem.
 The navigator acts a reviewer, observing and providing a more strategic and architectural approach.
 The driver controls the keyboard and focuses on the immediate task of coding.
 He is responsible for translating the navigator’s approach into code.
 In a period of time the roles are swapped over the course of the project, providing the opportunity to be in both of the roles.
 After defining who is the driver and who is the navigator is necessary a problem definition.
 Something that you can solve in a few minutes.

 By the time that I started doing that, I asked myself what’s the real purpose of this process.
 I realize that pair programming is not just about code improvement and bug finding, but it’s also a good way to improve your communications and cognition skills.

 In the traditional way, students are taught to follow instructions and sometimes present ideas.
 In pair programming, they have to create and absorb instructions to each other, with requires a better understanding of all the use cases.
 Being in a cycle of pair programming is something that requires attitude.
 You need to be sure that it’s going to be slower than solo programming, and sometimes you are going to have a feeling of wasting time.

 Unexpectedly, you end up saving your time later with a better cycle of catching bugs and an accurate implementation.